-Understanding that tuition assistance is available because of the generosity of private donors and the efforts of CCA board and staff members to seek out donations, we hope that you will consider paying a higher tuition level than your assessment returned, if you are in a financial position to do so.
+Understanding that tuition assistance is available because of the generosity of private donors and the efforts of Cedar board and staff members to seek out donations, we hope that you will consider paying a higher tuition level than your assessment returned, if you are in a financial position to do so.
 This would allow us to stretch our tuition assistance funds further and to make a good, true, and beautiful education accessible to more children.

 School culture is important.
 We want to protect ours with a committed community of teachers, student and families who are on a mission together learning what it means to be humans.

 A rigorous education requires a full school week.
 This is a serious endeavor, and we want to treat it as such.

 We believe that, by offering a full-time schedule, we will have a greater impact on our culture.
 A part-time or hybrid homeschooling model would exclude families with two working parents who just want a good school for their kids who would otherwise have to send their kids to public school.
 If we were a part-time school, we would attract only parents who have one parent homeschooling children who are already going to get a good education whether it’s at this school or not.
 As a full-time school, we will join with those parents to multiply our impact and reach other families too.

 Cedar is nondenominational in its Christian worldview and acceptance of the Apostles' Creed.
 Our theology classes use the Westminster Catechism and a Reformed theology curriculum from the Rafiki Foundation.
 Cedar was the first non-African school to pilot the theology curriculum from The Rafiki Foundation in 2019.
 Our teachers sign the broadly Christian Statement of Faith posted on our website.
 Our parents will not have to confess to the Statement of Faith, but will instead sign on that they accept that their children will be taught in accordance with it.
 Here's why: